Pancho Villa: Fighting Huerta, 1913–14

 The well-known American journalist and fiction writer Ambrose Bierce, then in his seventies, accompanied Villa's army during this period and witnessed the Battle of Tierra Blanca.
 Villa considered Tierra Blanca, fought from 23 to 24 November 1913, his most spectacular victory, although General Talamantes died in the fighting.
 Bierce vanished on or after December 1913.
 His disappearance has never been solved.
 Oral accounts of his execution by firing squad were never verified.
 U.S. Army Chief of Staff Hugh L. Scott charged Villa's American agent, Sommerfeld, with finding out what happened, but the only result of the inquiry was the finding that Bierce most likely survived after Ojinaga and died in Durango.

-John Reed, who graduated from Harvard in 1910 and became a leftist journalist, wrote magazine articles that were highly important in shaping Villa's epic image for Americans.
+John Reed, who graduated from Harvard in 1910 and became a leftist journalist, wrote magazine articles that were influential in shaping Villa's epic image for Americans.
 Reed spent four months embedded with Villa's army and published vivid word portraits of Villa, his fighting men, and the women soldaderas, who were a vital part of the fighting force.
 Reed's articles were collected as Insurgent Mexico and published in 1914 for an American readership.
 Reed includes stories of Villa confiscating cattle, corn, and bullion and redistributing them to the poor.
 President Woodrow Wilson knew some version of Villa's reputation, saying he was "a sort of Robin Hood [who] had spent an eventful life robbing the rich in order to give to the poor.
 He had even at some point kept a butcher's shop for the purpose of distributing to the poor the proceeds of his innumerable cattle raids."